Ultimate Guide To WordPress RSS

 (Single Post RSS Feed)

-Note: By default, if you only append “/feed” to the end of a post, WordPress will return the comments made on that post, not actual post content itself.
+Note: By default, if you only add “/feed” to the end of the URI of your post, WordPress will return the comments for your post, not the post content itself.

-Some your site users may only be interested in syndicating content about certain categories.
-They may not want to subscribe to your entire site’s feed.
+Some your site users may only want to syndicate content from specific categories.
+They may not want to subscribe to all of your site’s content.

-If your site publishes content under many categories, WordPress allows you to easily offer readers a separate RSS feed for each category.
+If you publish content under multiple categories, you can easily provide a separate RSS feed for each post category.

 Use this format for WP post categories RSS feed